 When it comes to investments, it can be hard to know where to start.
 That’s especially true when it comes to investment options that not everyone knows about.
-In this guide, we breakdown all things HSA vs 401k to help you see how you might consider prioritizing your investments.
+In this guide, we break down all things HSA vs 401k to help you see how you might consider prioritizing your investments.

 Created in the 1970s, the 401K is now a household term, with nearly 60% of the American workforce having access to them.
 However, there’s a new kid on the block.
 The HSA was born in 2003, and many of us are just starting to hear about this investment option.
 To learn more about the lesser-known HSA, I sat down with Shandon Fowler from Starship HSA.

 Let’s explore how both 401ks and HSAs can help your financial future.
 Watch or read the full article below.

 A health savings account, or HSA, is a specific type of savings account that allows individuals to set aside money to pay for medical expenses.
 Individuals fund these accounts with pre-tax money.
-Afterwards, individuals pay for qualifying medical expenses with that money.
+Afterward, individuals pay for qualifying medical expenses with that money.

 Some instances of when you may be able to use your HSA include: